veillette/physics-book/contents/ch4DevelopmentOfForceConcept.md

 **Dynamics** is the study of the forces that cause objects and systems to move.
 To understand this, we need a working definition of force.
-Our intuitive definition of **force**{: class=" term" #import-auto-id2712510}—that is, a push or a pull—is a good place to start.
+Our intuitive definition of **force**—that is, a push or a pull—is a good place to start.
 We know that a push or pull has both magnitude and direction (therefore, it is a vector quantity) and can vary considerably in each regard.
 For example, a cannon exerts a strong force on a cannonball that is launched into the air.
 In